3rd Grade Academics

 English Language Arts (ELA)

 Students will also continue to develop spelling, vocabulary, and grammar skills.
 On Monday, they will be given a list of spelling words to work with and study each week and will have a spelling test each Friday.
-Students will utilize the Spelling City website for practice and assessment.
 The number of spelling words will be differentiated as needed for the students.

 Cursive handwriting instruction will begin this year!
 While it may seem that cursive handwriting is a dying art, it is helpful to remember that without knowing how to read cursive we wouldn’t be able to read important primary documents, such as the Declaration of Independence.
 By January, students will be expected to write some final copies of their writing pieces in cursive.
 We follow the Handwriting Without Tears program.
 Of course, we will also continue practicing our keyboarding skills, and some final copies of written work will be typed as well.